MicrosoftDocs/win32/desktop-src/wmformat/header-and-library-files--deprecated.md

 ---
 title: Header and Library Files
-description: For current documentation on Windows Media codecs and digital signal processors, see Windows Media Audio and Video Codec and DSP APIs. ms.assetid: 7c50b894-9e1a-4e9f-ac56-d4e917a18a96
+description: For current documentation on Windows Media codecs and digital signal processors, see Windows Media Audio and Video Codec and DSP APIs. | Header and Library Files ms.assetid: 7c50b894-9e1a-4e9f-ac56-d4e917a18a96
 keywords:
 - Header and Library Files windows Media Format